carterkozak/avx512-jit-reproducer/README.md

 ### Environment:

-Linux x86 64-bit systems with AVX-512 support appear to have regressed after https://github.com/openjdk/jdk/pull/9037 merged.
+Linux x86 64-bit systems with AVX-512 support appear to have regressed after https://github.com/openjdk/jdk/pull/9037 merged, impacting both JDK-20 and JDK-21.
 This benchmark succeeds on older JDK builds.
 Jdk-20 and jdk-21 GA releases are impacted, but only when `UseAVX=3` is set (the default for many modern systems).

 Explicitly setting `-XX:UseAVX=2` (or lower) leads to successful termination.
 Setting `-XX:+UseKNLSetting` with `-XX:UseAVX=3` also resolves issues,